Mirijam1/EfficientNetV2_reproduction/index.md

 **Analysis**

 The model stabilizes after around 5 epochs.
-The train accuracy achieves an average of 14% and the test accuracy achieves an average of 9%.
+The training accuracy achieves an average of 14% and the test accuracy achieves an average of 9%.
 The train results are slightly higher than the test results.
 However, it can be concluded that the model has low accuracy.
-This can be due to the small images, or because the model needed more images per class for traiing.
+This can be due to the small images, or because the model needed more images per class for training.
 However, due to the limitations of Colab, this was not possible.

 **128x128**
 ![imagenette_128x128_accuracy](images/efficient_v2_s_new_data_and_reproduction/imagenette_128x128.png)